georgewallace/elasticsearch/docs/reference/data-analysis/aggregations/search-aggregations-pipeline-avg-bucket-aggregation.md

 }
 ```

+%  NOTCONSOLE

 ## Parameters [avg-bucket-params]

 `buckets_path`
 :   (Required, string) Path to the buckets to average.
-For syntax, see [`buckets_path` Syntax](/reference/data-analysis/aggregations/pipeline.md#buckets-path-syntax).
+For syntax, see [`buckets_path` Syntax](search-aggregations-pipeline.md#buckets-path-syntax).

 `gap_policy`
 :   (Optional, string) Policy to apply when gaps are found in the data.
-For valid values, see [Dealing with gaps in the data](/reference/data-analysis/aggregations/pipeline.md#gap-policy).
+For valid values, see [Dealing with gaps in the data](search-aggregations-pipeline.md#gap-policy).
 Defaults to `skip`.

 `format`
 :   (Optional, string) [DecimalFormat pattern](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/text/DecimalFormat.md) for the output value.
 If specified, the formatted value is returned in the aggregation’s `value_as_string` property.